1985 Orange Bowl: Game summary

-The Sooner Schooner Game
+The Sooner Schooner

 With the score tied early in the fourth quarter, Oklahoma attempted a short field goal, from 22 yards out.
 It was good, and the Sooner Schooner rode out onto the field, as was tradition for Sooner scores.
 However, the play was nullified due to an illegal procedure penalty on Oklahoma due to a player not reporting his temporary jersey number to the officials, which he was required to do before the ball was snapped.